 When Should You Give A Child Vitamins?

 Vitamin and mineral supplements aren’t necessary for all children.
-However, they might be necessary when :
+However, according to Arnold Palmer Hospital for Children, they might be necessary when :

 - A child’s diet doesn’t provide enough nutrients: Children need a balanced diet that includes fresh and whole foods.
 However, some children don’t have such a diet.
 Maybe your child is a picky eater, allergic to some food, or perhaps you’re putting him on a specific type of diet — such as a vegetarian or vegan diet — that doesn’t provide enough nutrients.

 - A child has chronic medical conditions: Some children may need vitamin supplements if they suffer from conditions such as asthma or digestive problems.
 But you should definitely consult the child’s doctor before giving him any supplements to check whether it’s O.K. to use them with the prescribed medications.

 - A child’s growth is delayed: Multivitamin supplements can help children with delayed physical or developmental growth.